 Scheduling a flu shot

-Call your doctor or find a network pharmacy to get your flu shot.
+Call your primary care provider or find a network pharmacy to get your flu shot.
 The flu shot is no cost for members.
 Remember, you cannot catch the flu from the flu shot.
 Each flu shot is good for only one year.